 And don’t forget sun protection and start with your head and bring a good sun hat!
 I travel with a number of different hats all the time as it’s so important for sun protection and bad hair days (which I had a lot of in India!).
 Besides my random baseball hats, I also bought a nice sun hat from Wallaroo Hats in Colorado.
 I traveled with the Naples Fedora sun hat with 50SPF to combat the intense rays as we toured palaces and forts with no shade in sight!
 And of course, don’t forget the SPF suntan lotion!

 You absolutely can’t drink the water in India, which leaves most people to buy bottled water.
 Sadly you’ll watch the plastic bottles pile up pretty quickly going through 2 or 3 big bottles a day.
 I felt sick adding to India’s plastic problem so I decided to do something about it.
 I brought my own water purification solution so that I could drink from the tap in India and fill my reusable water bottle.
 The LifeSaver® Liberty™ is the world’s first and only portable water purifier which is a bottle with an inline pump combined.
 It’s small, and there’s no waiting; fill the Lifesaver, pump it, and drink right away.
 I used it for my entire trip and never had an issue!

 No More Plastic!

 Reusable water bottles are a must for any trip.
-It helps us cut down on plastic in the world – and who doesn’t want to do that.
-I like the S’well bottles as they are insulated and keep cold and hot drinks just the right temperature for hours!
+It helps us cut down on plastic in the world – and who doesn’t want to do that?
+I like the S’well bottles as they are insulated and keep cold and hot drinks at just the right temperature for hours!

 And don’t forget a few travel bottles of Purell.
 Most days I felt like I wanted to shower in it – but keeping your hands clean is the main priority!